Home : Linux resources : "Howto" : Burning CDs

 session example but drop the "-multi" option.

-First, you need to put the CD in the drive (but don't mount it), and then copy the raw CD image onto a file on the hard drive:
+First, you need to put the disk in the drive (but don't mount it), and then copy the raw disk image onto a file on the hard drive:

-You may need to substitute "/dev/cdrom" with whatever
+You may need to substitute "/dev/sr0" with whatever the

-the device is named on your system; see /etc/fstab for
+device is named on your system; see above

-powered on and plugged in.)
-Then, mount it wherever you like as
+for hints.
+Then, mount it wherever you like as an ISO9660 file

 See the "THE LOOP DEVICE" section of the mount